fuzzywalrus/sonoma-wallpaper-downloader/README.md

 ### Can you add different resolution support or different formats?

 No. These are the only URLs Apple provides to the videos.
 If you'd like to change the frames-per-second or resolution, Quicktime can export to different resolutions and you can control the slow motion effect within it.
 Alternately, Handbrake may work at converting the videos.
+However, this may come using Aerial as a reference point.

 I will not be making conversions of the videos as they're copyright of Apple.

 ### What is the copyright of the video files?